NaturalCycles/js-lib/readme.md

 #### Lint commands

-- `lint-all`: runs ESLint, Stylelint, Prettier, in the right order.
+- `lint-all`: runs ESLint, Stylelint, Prettier, actionlint, ktlint in the right order.

   - `--commitOnChanges` will commit lint-modified changes and push them
   - `--failOnChanges` will exit with status 1 in the end (will fail the command)